State-of-the-Art Care for Glaucoma, Corneal Disease, and Other Medical Eye Problems

 Successfully used in Europe for more than a decade, CXL is newly FDA-approved in the US to treat individuals with mild to moderate keratoconus (and who meet other eligibility requirements).
 In 2014, Evergreen Eye Center became the only crosslinking FDA clinical trials center in the state of Washington.
 Today, we are among the first providers in the Puget Sound to offer this outpatient, 90-minute procedure to slow or stop the progression of degenerative corneal disease.

-Whatever your eyecare need, Evergreen Eye Center provides excellent care.
+Whatever your eye care needs, Evergreen Eye Center provides excellent care.

 The utmost in patient-first care is our sole mission and focus here at Evergreen Eye Center.
 Everything we do comes from a deep commitment to understanding and meeting your needs, leading with compassion and genuine concern, and making sure you have the best experience with the best possible outcomes.
 Whatever eye problem you have, we combine the most advanced modern capabilities with an unsurpassed devotion to your best interests.